bardzjhe/Galaxia-Connect/README.md

    git clone https://github.com/RepublicHo/Galaxia-Connect
    ```

-2. **Instead of using MySQL, we are now utilizing H2 (less hassle of configuration), and Redis for caching purposes.**
+2. **No more MySQL.
+But please download Redis for caching purposes.**

 3. **There is no need when you test the code since by default no password needed.
 Configure Redis password if needed in the future.**